Dynamic behavior of elevators under random inflow of passengers: Problem formulation

-The transportation systems of one or two elevators serving $K$ floors of a building have been investigated.
-The elevators take 1 timestep to move 1 floor up or down and $\gamma$ timesteps for passengers to enter or exit.
-As employed in previous works \cite{Poschel1994,Hikihara1997}, we assume that all calls for elevators are from passengers waiting for the elevators on floor $1\sim K$ in order to move to the ground floor and exit the building.
-Once an elevator goes down, it does not go up again until it arrives at the ground floor.
-If there are no passengers in the elevators nor floors, the elevators stay at the floor where they stopped until the next call.
-In the case that the next call is single and there is no other unresolved call and no passenger in elevators, the closest elevator is set to go to the calling floor.
-In the case that number of unresolved calls is more than one and both elevators are free, the higher elevator moves toward the highest floor.
-And the lower elevator also moves if thereare any floors where the lower one is estimated to arrive faster than the higher one.
-To estimate the time to go to the target floor $k_t$ from the floor where the eleveter is $k$, we assume following things: An elevator in going up is assumed to stop at the highest floor among those having unsolved call $k_h$ and then switch to go down and stop at all floors between $k_t$ and the highest floor.
-If an elevator in going down and $k>k_t$, it is assumed to stop at the all floors where unsolved callings occure between $k$ and $k_t$.
-If it in going down and if $k_t \leq k$, it is assumed to stop at the all floors where unsolved callings occure between $k$ and the ground floor and between $k_h$ and $k_t$.
-If an elevator is stopping at the ground floor, it is assumed to move toward $k_t$ without stopping at other floors.
-This estimated time is also used to decide whether the lower elevator goes up or stops at a floore where unsolved callings occurs, in the case that the higher elevator has passengers and in going down, and lower elevator is in going up.
-Note that the actiual time to arrive the target floor is different to the estimated time since the passengers arrival is updated at every time step.
-The number of new passengers on each floor at every time step $n$ is distributed according to Poisson law of the Poisson parameter $\lambda=\mu/K$ :
+To estimate the time to go to the target floor, $k_t$, from the floor, $k$, we make the following additional assumptions: 1) If the elevator is going up or at the ground floor, it will stop at the highest floor, $k_h$, among those having unresolved calls and then will switch to going down and will stop at all floors with unresolved calls between $k_h$ and $k_t$.
+2) If the elevator is going down and $k>k_t$, it will stop at all the floors with unsolved calls between $k$ and $k_t$.
+3) If the elevator is going down and if $k_t \leq k$, it will stop at all the floors with unresolved calls between $k$ and ground floor and between $k_h$ and $k_t$.
+The estimated time is also used to decide whether the lower elevator goes up or stops at a floor with unresolved calls, in case of the upper elevator having passengers and going down.
+Note that the actual time to arrive at the target floor is different from the estimated one because the passenger inflow is updated at every time step.
+The number of new passengers at each floor and at every time step $n$ is distributed according to Poisson law :

-The parameter $\mu$ is the inflow rate of passengers of whole the building.
-Each elevator could carry no more than $M$ passengers simultaneously.
-We assumed the elevators are not smart enough to sense the number of carrying passengers in it and possibly stop even if they are full.
+where $\lambda=\mu/K$ is the Poisson parameter and $\mu$ stands for the passenger inflow rate for the entire building.